kelvinsekx/UnsplashChallenge/README.md

 # Flexit Challenge (from create-react-app bootstrap)
-- First main commit: This is a rough sketch of work into to meet deadline extension
+- First main commit: This is a rough sketch of work put into to meet deadline extension

--
+## Change is the only constant thing
+Henceforth, this project purpose will change on my side...In this case, I will be adding other functionalities like testing infra among others and generally use it as a place to play with unsplash api

  ## Todos
- - add slight pixel implementation
+ - add slight pixel implementation :heavy_check_mark:
  - add notification widget
- - implement mobile responsiveness
+ - implement mobile responsiveness :heavy_check_mark:
- - cross check colors and spaces
+ - cross check colors and spaces :heavy_check_mark:
+ - add unit and infra testing to component
+ - handle state management with redux (for the fun of things)
+ - add a11y accessibility

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).